2011 Penny Value (2026 Guide): Errors List,”D”, “S” & No Mint Mark Worth

 1. What makes 2011 pennies valuable compared to other modern cents?

-The 2011 penny represents the second year of the Union Shield design with refined production quality.
-High-grade MS68 examples have sold for $575-667, while proof specimens can reach $390.
-Value depends on exceptional preservation, mint location, and special designations like Deep Cameo or designer signatures.
+The 2011 penny is the second year of the Union Shield design, produced during a period when die refinements improved striking quality over the debut 2010 coins.
+High-grade MS68 examples have sold for $575–$667, while proof specimens can reach $390.
+Value comes from exceptional preservation, mint location, color designation (RD is most valuable), and special designations like Deep Cameo or designer signatures.

 2. How can I tell if my 2011 penny is worth more than face value?